 John Holmes, then head of the CIIA, popularizes the notion that Canada was a “middle power” in the Cold War, a concept which helped crystallize the public’s perception’s of our role in the world for decades.
 A generation of foreign policy leaders counted Holmes as a teacher and mentor.

 Extensive coast-to-coast public consultations laid the groundwork for a new Canadian foreign policy after the Cold War

 In June 2006, the CIIA merged with the Canadian Institute for Strategic Studies to create the CIC, a single umbrella organization to promote public engagement with Canadian foreign policy.

-Perhaps the most distinctive characteristic of the CIC has been its embrace of the digital era, recognizing that this has impacted both the way international relations are conducted and the way a public affairs organization should operate.
-Thus, the CIC has pioneered in developing the OpenCanada.org website, which is a major contributor to foreign policy dialogue in Canada and has attracted a wide audience.
-(Relaunched in October 2015, Open Canada is now a stand-alone publication, produced through a partnership of the Centre for International Governance Innovation, the Canadian International Council and the Bill Graham Centre for Contemporary International History.)
+Perhaps the most distinctive characteristic of the CIC has been its ability to embrace the digital era, recognizing the ways in which new technologies have impacted both how international relations are conducted and how a public affairs organization should operate.
+The CIC was the founder of the popular OpenCanada.org web platform in June 2011, which remains a major contributor to foreign policy dialogue in Canada and has attracted a wide audience.